Koomba19/pitch-and-fix-hackathon-jacob-pollock/Bug-Documentation.md

 - Just noticed that in the category section, all the anchors point to ids inside the categories page.
 And that th home and kitchen category goes to #home.
 That's a terrible naming, so I'll be changing that to #home-and-kitchen.
 - Also inside the alt text I made it more specific to explain that these were links to the categories page, and not something more ambiguous.
 - Finished adding images to index.html
+- Swapped the first headphones image from infile to a URL.
+It took nearly 30 seconds for github.com to render the image, which is a super bad time.

 ### Misc